Drive-In Movie Theaters in Florida, Retro and Affordable

 By Amy Wimmer Schwarb

-Looking for a throwback night of affordable family entertainment under the stars?
-A handful of drive-in movies in Florida still light up their big screens – and a desire to step back in time isn't the only draw.
+Looking for a throwback night of affordable, nearby family entertainment under the stars?
+A handful of drive-in movie theatres in Florida still light up their big screens – and a desire to step back in time isn't the only draw.

 Times have changed since the first drive-in movie theater was installed in 1933 in Camden, N.J., and since the industry's heyday in the 1950s.

 According to the book "Drive-In Theaters" by Kerry Segrave, the man who patented the drive-in theater concept and installed the first one got his inspiration from the Depression, when he "analyzed the market from the standpoint of what people gave up last.
 It came out this way: Food.
 Clothing.
 Autos.
 Movies.
 In order."

-Changing tastes and evolving technology have, of course, eroded the market for drive-ins.
+Changing tastes and evolving technology have, of course, eroded the market for drive-in theaters.
 In Florida, some of those surviving are clustered around Tampa Bay, with others in South Florida.

 But those who have managed to survive the industry's ebbs and flows say the drive-in appeals to patrons today for the same reasons it did at its inception.
 They're fun, a bargain, and appeal to families.

 Take the Ruskin Family Drive-in Theatre, for instance.
 It promotes its family-friendly atmosphere and clean restrooms – and isn't afraid to remind patrons that it doesn't allow alcohol or rowdy behavior.